Palais Brongniart: Architecture

 In the early 19th century, the Paris Bourse's activities found a stable location at the Palais Brongniart, or Palais de la Bourse, built to the designs of architect Alexandre-Théodore Brongniart from 1808 to 1813 and completed by Éloi Labarre from 1813 to 1826.

 Brongniart had spontaneously submitted his project, which was a rectangular neoclassical Roman temple with a giant Corinthian colonnade enclosing a vaulted and arcaded central chamber.
 His designs were greatly admired by Napoleon and won Brongniart a major public commission at the end of his career.
 Initially praised, the building was later attacked for academic dullness.
-The authorities had required Brongniart to modify his designs, and after Brongniart's death in 1813, Labarre altered them even further, greatly weakening Brongniart's original intentions.
-From 1901 to 1905, Jean-Baptiste-Frederic Cavel designed the addition of two lateral wings, resulting in a cruciform plan with innumerable columns.
-According to the architectural historian Andrew Ayers, these alterations "did nothing to improve the reputation of this uninspiring monument."
+The authorities had required Brongniart to modify his designs, and after Brongniart's death in 1813, Labarre altered them even further, weakening Brongniart's original intentions.
+The interior decoration of the main trading room includes medallions featuring the names of the main other European stock exchanges at the time, grouped by geography in France (West and East) and elsewhere in Europe (North and South):